IMQS/imqsauth/readme.md

 The auth service is capable of detecting whether it is running inside or outside of Docker upon startup.
-It leverages the service discovery mechanism in the config service to transparently rewrite database connection configurations, as well as other serviceconfig utils to detect whether or not it is inside the auth service
+It leverages the service discovery mechanism in the config service to transparently rewrite database connection configurations, as well as other serviceconfig utils to detect whether or not it is inside the auth service.